Best wetsuit bags: Wet dry bags for triathletes

 Transport your gear with little risk of it becoming damp, even in especially wet weather, with the Lomo dry bag rucksack.

-It has 40 litres of capacity, which means plenty of space for your wetsuit, towel and any other items, with an ergonomic design featuring a waist belt and chest strap that should help spread the weight over long treks to the pool or open water spot.
+It has 40 litres of capacity, which means plenty of space for your wetsuit, towel and any other items.
+An ergonomic design featuring a waist belt and chest strap should spread the weight over long treks to the pool or open water spot.

 To keep things contained and away from the elements, the bag uses a roll-top and buckle design.